jupyter/enhancement-proposals/121-token-auth/token-auth.md

 This proposal adds a scheme for sending auth tokens in the `Sec-Websocket-Protocol` header.

-In general, this should be considered equivalent to sending tokens in the Authorization header which we do for all non-websocket API requests, but specifying the mechanism by which the token is transmitted when the for websocket requests when the Authorization header is unavailable.
+In general, this should be considered equivalent to sending tokens in the Authorization header which we do for all non-websocket API requests, but specifying the mechanism by which the token is transmitted for websocket requests when the Authorization header is unavailable.

 Adopting this scheme allows the removal of tokens from URLs, which is flagged by some security policies.